 A SIP trunk between Session Manager and a telephony system is described by an Entity Link.
-For the compliance test, two Entity Links were created; one to Communication Manager and one to the Avaya SBCE.
-To add an Entity Link, navigate to Routing → Entity Links in the left-hand navigation pane and click on the New button in the right pane (not shown).
+For the compliance test, three Entity Links were created; one to Communication Manager, one to the Avaya SBCE and one to Avaya Modular Messaging.
+To add an Entity Link, navigate to Routing \rightarrow Entity Links in the left-hand navigation pane and click on the New button in the right pane (not shown).
 Fill in the following fields in the new row that is displayed: